toolness/calc/README.md

 ./manage.py runserver
 ```

-If you are managing https://calc.gsa.gov, see https://github.com/18F/calc/blob/master/deploy.md.
+If you are managing https://calc.gsa.gov or any other cloud.gov-based
+deployment, see [`deploy.md`][].

 ## Testing